 Final Rating: Source Phoenix

 2 out of 10 stars.
 I don’t agree with a lot of the methods described in the sales page.
 A lot of them have side effects in my view.
-For good SEO training & practices, click here.
+For good SEO training & practices, see Wealthy Affiliate, my top recommendation.

 My final thoughts:

 If you’re ever going to see long term success, you need to stop trying to beat the system and start working with it.
-Very few programs teach you the right way to do this.
+Very few programs teach you the right way to do this and Wealthy Affiliate is one of them.

 Remember that Google is way smarter than anyone who tries to play them.
 And I’ve run into a lot of so called experts who keep pushing the same old methods that I know aren’t going to work long term only because they need to keep making money of their program.